ember-learn/ember-blog/content/how-to-todo-in-ember-template-lint.md

 }
 ```

-The default values will vary from team to team, but in general the idea is this: it should be reasonable enough for teams to methodically work on past issues, but not too long that they are forgotten about. _*It should feel like a little bit of a stretch, but not stressful.*_
+The default values will vary from team to team.
+In essence, the values should be reasonable for teams to methodically work on past issues, but not too large that the issues will be forgotten. _*It should feel like a little bit of a stretch, but not stressful.*_

 ### Increasing specificity by rule